Measuring Progress on AI Safety Practices

 AVERI’s purpose (i.e., to make third-party auditing of frontier AI effective and universal) takes inspiration from, among others, the financial industry.
 However, financial auditors benefit from 700+ years of bookkeeping history.
 AI safety does not have comparable forms of safety expression against which audits might be conducted.
 In short, there is no “balance sheet for AI” where frontier AI companies could fill in numbers to arrive at a bottom line finding of safe or unsafe.

-Neither AVERI nor the rest of the AI assurance ecosystem has a solution to the “balance sheet problem,” but we can measure our progress towards a reliable accounting of AI risk.
+Neither AVERI nor the rest of the AI assurance ecosystem has a solution to the “balance sheet problem,” but we can — at least to some extent — measure our progress towards a reliable accounting of AI risk.

 Measuring the Reliability of Claims

-In financial audits, the task is to verify claims of financial condition, but for AI systems, an auditor is tasked with verifying safety claims.
+In financial audits, the task is to verify claims of financial condition, but for AI systems, an auditor is tasked with verifying safety and security claims.
 Consider, for example, the claims below:

 A financial auditor can quickly verify cash on hand by checking bank statements, but safety claims quantitatively and qualitatively integrate many forms of evidence.
 Without the simplicity of receipts, AI safety claim verification is an exercise in weighing “how likely is this risk model to be wrong?”